convissor/login-security-solution/readme.txt

 == Changelog ==

 = 0.14.0 =
+* Fix emails being mistakenly sent in multisite mode that say "There have been at least 0 failed attempts to log in".
+(Bug #1548, deanmarktaylor)
 * Add an `.htaccess` file that blocks access to this plugin's directory.

 = 0.13.0 =